bloominstituteoftechnology/node-db4-project/SETUP.md

 8. migrate
    1. knex migrate:rollback
    2. npm run migrate
-   3. knex migrate latest
-   4. npm run seed
+   3. npm run seed
+   4. open sqlite3 and use it to open the db3 data file.
+In the case of this project is was recipes.db3

+   ## use sql editor to build out the Model Functions.